Definition - What does Semen Analysis mean?

 Interpreting a Semen Analysis

-It's worth noting that a semen analysis is not a perfect assessment of male fertility and what is considered to be normal can vary.
+It's worth noting that a semen analysis is not a perfect assessment of male fertility and normal values can vary.
+That is why men should have at least two semen samples to make sure the findings are accurate.
 This means that the results of a semen analysis are not always correlated with pregnancy outcomes.
 It's also not uncommon for values to fluctuate.
 Parameters can be thought of as guidelines that help to direct an investigation.

 |Semen Volume||More than 1.5 ml|